What is Open Banking?

 This is where I come in.

 It was a great job, that never stopped being interesting.
-My role gave me the opportunity to learn a lot, to build a lot of amazing systems and tell some amazing stories about technology.
+My role gave me the opportunity to learn a lot, build many amazing systems, and tell some amazing stories about technology.
 But there’s always that other part of your job: the meaning part; the purpose part.
 And I felt like that was still something I did not quite get from what I was doing.

 That is when I started thinking of ways that I could use the skills I have in technology to help change the world.